In this article, we'll go through an overview of Artificial Intelligence (AI) libraries in Java.

 5.1.
 Java Machine Learning Library (Java-ML)

-Java-ML is an open source Java framework which provides various machine learning algorithms specifically for programmers.
-The official website provides API documentation with many code samples and tutorials.
+Java-ML is an open-source Java framework that provides various machine learning algorithms specifically for programmers.

-RapidMiner is a data science platform which provides various machine learning algorithms through GUI and Java API.
-It has a very big community, many available tutorials, and an extensive documentation.
+RapidMiner is a data science platform that provides various machine learning algorithms through GUI and Java API.
+It has a big community with many tutorials and extensive documentation.

 5.4.
 Encog Machine Learning Framework

-Encong is a Java machine learning framework which supports many machine learning algorithms.
+Encong is a Java machine learning framework that supports many ML algorithms.
 It's developed by Jeff Heaton from Heaton Research.
-The official website provides documentation and many examples.

 5.5.
 Deep Java Library (DJL)

 Deep Java Library is an open-source library developed by AWS Labs.
-It provides an intuitive framework independent Java API for training and testing learning models.
-Documentation and examples are available over on GitHub.
+It provides an intuitive, framework-independent Java API for training and testing learning models.

 6. Genetic Algorithms